-The UH Safe Zone symbol conveys a positive message to the entire University of Hawai'i community-particularly to lesbian, gay, bisexual, and transgendered (LGBT) students, faculty, and staff.
-The symbol identifies people, LGBT and otherwise, who are non-judgmental and have access to LGBT resources, should you need them.
+The UH Safe Zone symbol conveys a positive message to the entire University of Hawai'i community-particularly to lesbian, gay, bisexual, transgendered and queer (LGBTQ) students, faculty, and staff.
+The symbol identifies people, LGBTQ and otherwise, who are non-judgmental and have access to LGBTQ resources, should you need them.
 Safe Zone participants are not trained counselors but may direct you to a trained counselor who is also a Safe Zone participant.
-When you see this symbol, know that whatever the attitudes toward LGBT people and their allies on campus-here at least is a "Safe zone" or safe place.
+When you see this symbol, know that whatever the attitudes toward LGBTQ people and their allies on campus-here at least is a "Safe zone" or safe place.